 Community Preparatory School is committed to making our education accessible to families from all socioeconomic backgrounds, especially to low-income families.
 As part of this mission, we strive to provide sufficient financial aid so money never becomes an obstacle that prevents a student from attending our school.
 While we are committed to helping families afford Community Prep, we do expect each family to make a reasonable contribution to their child's education.

 For the 2016-2017 school year, the school awarded over $1,000,000 to more than 90% of our students.
 These financial aid dollars are raised by our Development Office and come from generous individuals, corporations and foundations who support our mission to provide financial assistance to low-income families.
-While we encourage all families who feel that they can not afford the full tuition to apply for financial aid, parents must understand that we have a limited amount of money available and that we intend to award funds to those families who truly need assistance.
+While we encourage all families who feel they cannot afford the full tuition to apply for financial aid, parents must understand we have a limited amount of money available, and we intend to award funds to those families who truly need assistance.

 Regular Academic Program:

-Tuition for the 2018-2019 school year is $16,000.
-Other fees include field trips, books and meals.
-While most field trips are covered by the tuition, some may involve a small fee ($2 - $10).
-The average cost of books for the school year is approximately $25.
+Tuition for the 2020-2021 school year is $16,800.
+Other fees include field trips and meals.
+While most field trips are covered by the tuition, some may involve a fee or ask families to contribute what they can.
 Students can bring their own lunch if they choose.
-For others who wish to eat school lunch, the full price is $2.50.
-Some students may qualify for free or reduced price lunch.
-Fees may be waived for students who can not afford them.
-Breakfast is available to all students free of charge.
+For those who wish to eat school breakfast, the full price is $1.95.
+Lunch is offered at the full price of $3.00.
+Some students may qualify for free or reduced priced breakfast and lunch.
+Fees may be waived for students who cannot afford them.

 Community Prep offers a five-day after-school program, CP after 3.
 The fee for the after school program is $10 a day or $100 per month, paid monthly.
 Click here for more information.